WebAssembly/spec/md-proto/WebAssembly.md

 entry onto the control-flow stack.
 The entry contains that label and the current length of the value stack.

-> The `loop` instruction does not perform a loop by itself.
+> The `loop` instruction doesn't perform a loop by itself.
 It merely introduces a label that may be used by a branch to form an actual loop.

 > Since `loop`'s control-flow stack entry starts with an empty type sequence,